lemlnn/prism-core/docs/USER_GUIDE.md

 ## Notes

 * Use `--dry-run` before large organize runs.
+* Use `--debug-mode` when you want extra internal tracing for classification, path resolution, and undo behavior.
 * Use `list-logs` to review previous runs.
 * Use `undo` to revert a previous organize run.
 * Use named profiles to separate different workflows safely.